SANIDHYADASH/Docs/beam.md

 - Share and receive from the same homepage, with focused `/share` and `/receive` pages also available.
 - Select multiple files by browsing or drag-and-drop.
+- Add more files or folders at any point, including while the workspace is live and a transfer is in progress.
 - Four-character workspace IDs using unambiguous uppercase letters and digits.
-- QR links that open the receive page and populate the workspace ID automatically.
+- QR links that open the receive page and populate the workspace ID automatically; the address bar follows whichever code is joined.
 - Optional workspace password.
 - Configurable expiry: 5 minutes, 15 minutes, 1 hour, 8 hours, or no expiry.
-- Configurable aggregate file-download limit: 1, 5, 25, or unlimited.
+- Configurable download limit counted per recipient or per transfer.
+- Pause and resume individual transfers from either side, with additional requests queued in order.
+- Automatic reconnect and retry when the peer connection drops, plus a per-file Retry button.
+- Session activity feed on both sides covering adds, discoveries, pauses, resumes, downloads, removals, and failures.
-- Live connection state, connected-recipient count, activity history, progress, transfer speed, and estimated time remaining.
+- Live connection state, connected-recipient count, progress, transfer speed, and estimated time remaining.
 - In-browser previews for common image, video, audio, PDF, and text files.
 - Light and dark themes, persisted in the browser.
 - Clear per-file errors for unavailable workspaces, incorrect passwords, disconnections, and interrupted transfers.